-Whether it’s separation anxiety we weren’t aware they were feeling or they’re testing their boundaries as they enter toddlerhood, kids can go from awesome to dreadful sleepers literally overnight.
+Whether separation anxiety or testing boundaries, kids can turn into dreadful sleepers overnight.
 Maybe your toddler won’t go to sleep until late, has hit a sleep regression, or screams and cries at bedtime.

 1. Plan “boring” days

-Take a look at the last few days your child has had.
+Take a look at the last few days your toddler has had.
 Have they been overwhelming or over-stimulating?

-Maybe his afternoons have been jam-packed with activities, play dates, or errands that wear him out.
+Maybe his afternoons have been jam-packed with activities or errands that wear him out.
 And don’t discount day care or preschool, either—not having downtime, or perhaps children crying, can also feel overwhelming.

-While you may not be able to do much when your toddler is in school, you can do plenty to schedule the time you are with him.
-Maybe you cut down play dates and activities, or run errands when you’re alone.
-Perhaps you only schedule one main event each weekend, instead of cramming two parties into a day.
+While you may not be able to do much when he’s in school, you can do plenty to schedule the time you are with him.
+Maybe you cut down outings and activities, or run errands when you’re alone.
+Perhaps you only schedule one main event each weekend, instead of cramming two in a day.

 Because there truly is a benefit to having a “boring” day at home.
-Even now, I hardly take my kids anywhere else once I pick them up from preschool so that they can recharge and relax.
+Even now, I hardly take my kids anywhere else during school days so that they can recharge and relax.
 The regularity of our days also builds a consistent routine they’ve grown used to.